Spatial transcriptomics reveal the determinants of resistance to immunotherapy in NSCLC patients with mature TLS

 Your missions & responsibilities

-- Use pre-existing bioinformatics tools and develop new ones as needed to enable data mining and analysis (large-scale data analysis and integration, supervised or unsupervised learning, statistics, genomic analysis, modeling, deep learning, etc.)
+• Utilize existing bioinformatics tools and develop novel solutions as necessary to facilitate comprehensive data mining and analysis, encompassing large-scale data integration, supervised and unsupervised learning, statistical modeling, genomic analysis, and deep learning techniques

-- Run data analysis reports to support teams to provide study deliverables that meet project’s requirements and deadlines
+• Generate and run data analysis reports that support research teams in delivering study outcomes that meet project requirements and adhere to established deadlines

 Apply now!